Electronic Signatures

 Signaturely is a simple and effective electronic signature software created to help you upload documents and legally sign them online as fast as possible.

-Signaturely is an electronic signature tool that allows you to sign documents online electronically.
+Signaturely is an electronic signature tool allowing you to sign documents online.
 With it, you can create your own legally binding digital signature, typed or drawn.
 It’s a web-based app, so it doesn’t matter what device or operating system you use.

 To make electronic signatures legal with Signaturely, follow these steps: